tmfg/digitraffic-cdk/road/maintenance-tracking-municipality/README.md

 # Digitraffic Road - Maintenance tracking integration for municipality data

-Maintenance tracking municipality integration fetches data from sources and saves data to db.
+Maintenance tracking municipality integration fetches data from different domains and saves data to db.
+Data is then .

 ## Run build